dpopchev/howto-quick-setup-dsm/README.md

 - SMART quick test: every month
 - SMART extended test: every six months

+### schedule pool scrubbing

+`Storage Manager -> Storage -> Pool -> Schedule Data Scrubbing`

+Rules of thumb:

+- make it every three months
+- select to run it later, as it is a new install

 ### keep copy of old data around

 HDD are most likely to die either in the first few weeks and last for very long